MediaComem/biopocket-backend/DEVELOPMENT.md

 ### Password hashing

-The [bcryptjs][bcryptjs library] is used to compute the bcrypt hashes.
+The [bcryptjs library][bcryptjs] is used to compute the bcrypt hashes.

 The bcrypt cost factor can be adjusted when launching the server by providing the `$BCRYPT_COST` environment variable or setting the `bcryptCost`